 - Explore connections, collaborators, related work and more

-I joined the department in September 2010, after completing my PhD at the University of Nottingham (School of English Studies), with a thesis entitled ‘A quadripolar model of identity in adolescent foreign language learners’.
-I also have an MEd in TESOL (with a dissertation on involvement avoidance in language learning), a BA in English Language and Literature (dissertation on a critical interpretation of identity in literature) and Qualified Teacher Status for England.
-I have 19 years’ teaching experience in EFL, ESP, EAP and HE contexts in the UK and abroad.
+I joined the department in September 2010, after completing my PhD at the University of Nottingham (School of English Studies; thesis: ‘A quadripolar model of identity in adolescent foreign language learners’).
+I have an MEd in TESOL (with a dissertation on involvement avoidance in language learning), a BA in English Language and Literature (dissertation on a critical interpretation of identity in literature) and Qualified Teacher Status for England.
+I have been teaching/ lecturing for 19 years in EFL, ESP, EAP and HE contexts in the UK and abroad.
 I have also taught computer-assisted quantitative and qualitative data analysis at the University of Nottingham and now at York.